CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 "producer"                           "consumer"
 ```

 They are several modes of subscription.
 A consumer may subscribe exclusively, or share the subscription with other consumers.
+There is the subscription mode types:

-- Exclusive
+- Exclusive (only one consumer for the subscription)
 - Failover (if a consumer fails, another one receives the message)
 - Shared (messages are distributed to several consumers)
 - Key_Shared (messages come with keys and go to consumers with the corresponding key)